RaInta/SparseGravitationalWaves/README.md

 >> plot(1:length(s),s)
 ```

-Check the mutual coherence, &mu; , which we want to be minimal between the measurement and the sparsity basis:
+Check the mutual coherence, &mu; , which is an effective measure for how spread out the signal, defined by _s_, is among the columns of the measurement matrix.
+If most of the signals are confined to a small fraction of the columns, then we have to sample more from the measurement matrix.
+In other words, the more spread out, the better.
+This means we wish to minimize the mutual coherence:

 ```
 >> mumu(phi)